boazf/IWG/README.md

 The project is designed so that it is possible to connect to the LAN using the ESP32's WiFi, or using a wired Ethernet adapter.
 In case WiFi is used, then the configuration file should also contain the SSID and password to connect to the LAN.

 There are also four pushbuttons with a LED in each of them. the pushbuttons are used to initiate connectivity checks and recovery cycles manually.
-The LEDs are used to report the status of the device, such as normal status when imternet is available, or whether a recovery cycle is on-going.
+The LEDs are used to report the status of the device, such as normal status when internet is available, or whether a recovery cycle is on-going.
 For more information see <a href="https://github.com/boazf/IWG/wiki/Manual-Control">Controlling the Device Manually</a> wiki page.

 The HTML pages are using bootsrap 3 libraries in order to produce nice looking responsive pages.
 The bootstrap libraries were renamed to names that conform to 8.3 file names (e.g., bstrap.js).
 This was done because the project started on a mega2560 board and the only SD library that I had there supported only 8.3 file names.
 After transferring to ESP32, I could use longer file names, but I left it as it was.
 Also jquery libraries are used by the JavaScript code.
 All required jquery libraries were merged to one single library (jqcombo.js) in order to reduce page load time and sockets consumption.</br></br>
 For much more information read the <a href="https://github.com/boazf/IWG/wiki">Wiki</a>.